 Things to do in Nazca Peru

-See the Nazca lines from the observation tower: This only costs 2 soles instead of $100US, but I wouldn’t recommend going to Nazca just to see the lines from the observation tower.
+Viewing the Nazca lines from the observation tower only costs 2 soles instead of $100US, but I wouldn’t recommend going to Nazca just to see the lines from the observation tower.

-Visit Chauchilla: You visit mummies at Chauchilla.
+You can visit mummies at Chauchilla.
 This cemetery holds the remains of members of the Nazca culture dating back to 200BC and 500 AD.

-Cantalloc Aqueducts: A site built in the ancient times, based on a system of stone aqueducts, still functioning and used by local farmers for irrigation today.
-One of the only sites to see if you were spending time in Nazca.
+Located only four kilometres away from the city centre, the Cantalloc Aqueducts are an immaculate example of Nazca hydraulic engineering.
+The site was built in ancient times, based on a system of stone aqueducts, still functioning and used by local farmers for irrigation today.

 Recommended length of stay in Nazca